Skip to main content

 Folder Settings that run before a file is stored still work in Archive Only Mode.
 Any setting that deletes, overwrites, or modifies an existing file or folder does not work in Archive Only Mode.

-Some actions will continue to function as normal on a site running in Archive Only Mode.
-The Rename uploaded files folder setting will automatically rename newly-created files.
+Some actions continue to function normally.
+The Rename uploaded files folder setting automatically renames newly-created files.
 GPG encryption and decryption work, but the output cannot overwrite an existing file.

-Both Remote Server Mounts and Syncs will be limited by the prohibitions of Archive Only Mode.
+Both Remote Server Mounts and Syncs are limited by the prohibitions of Archive Only Mode.

-Because deleting files is prohibited in Archive Only mode, the File Expiration folder setting will not function.
+Because deleting files is prohibited in Archive Only Mode, the File Expiration folder setting does not function.

 Automations